Guide for Authors

 Types of paper

-Contributions falling into the following categories will be considered for publication: [Full length article, research paper, review article, short communication, technical note, editorial, case report]
+Contributions falling into the following categories will be considered for publication: [Research paper, review article, editorial, case report, clinical study and practice guideline and consensus]

 Please ensure that you select the appropriate article type from the list of options when making your submission.
 Authors contributing to special issues should ensure that they select the special issue article type from this list.